chengpeng-wang/LLMSAN/README.md

 ## More Programming Languages

 LLMSAN is language-agnostic.
 To migrate the current implementations to other programming languages or extract more syntactic facts, please refer to the grammar files in the corresponding Tree-sitter libraries and refactor the code in `sanitizer/analyzer.py`.
-Basically, you only need to change the node types when invoking `find_nodes_by_type`.
+Basically, you only need to change the node types when invoking `find_nodes`.

 Here are the links to grammar files in Tree-sitter libraries targeting mainstream programming languages: